moGaara/library-management-system-/README.md

 Get Patron
-- Get /api/patrons/{id}
+- GET /api/patrons/{id}
 - getting the details of specific patron by sending the id.
 - Response: it will retreive the title, author and puplish year.

 Get all Patrons
 - Get /api/patrons
-- getting the details of all patrons in the system
+- getting the details of all patrons in the system.
 - Response: it will retreive the title, author and puplish year.

 Add Patron
-- Post /api/patrons
+- POST /api/patrons
-- Add patron to the system
+- Add patron to the system.
 - in the request send this patron details as follow:
   {
       "name" : "Your name",